Orlen: International expansions (2002–2014)

+Enlargement

+Zbigniew Wróbel directly succeeded as CEO and proposed in December 2002 $160 million for the purchase of 295 German gas stations from the British BP PLC.
+It was the first step in Wrobel's strategy of expanding west.
+At this time PKN Orlen was Poland's largest company, with sales of $7.2 billion.

 In 2003, PKN Orlen acquired 500 filling stations in Northern Germany from BP under premise of a competition law when BP took over Aral AG.
 As of 2007 Orlen has 581 filling stations in Germany (484 under the Star brand, 58 under the Orlen brand and 29 under a supermarket brand).

 In January 2003, PKN Orlen and MOL signed a Memorandum of Understanding whereby they agreed intention to initiate co-operation in the Central and Eastern European oil sector.
 They hoped that the collaboration would allow them both to benefit from the synergies and to compete more effectively in the global competition.
 In July 2003, the Croatian INA refinery was sold for $505 million to PKN Orlen's competitor, the Hungarian oil company MOL.
 This strengthen MOL's position in the battle for control of Central Europeans and Balkan fuel markets.

 Furthermore, PKN Orlen was involved in merger talks with the MOL Group in 2005.
 If merged, the two firms would have created a regional giant, and controlled much of Central Europe's oil industry.
 However, the planned merger failed due to high politicization.
 Following the dropped merger plans, PKN Orlen bought a majority stake in Czech Unipetrol.
 During May 2006, the company announced its largest investment ever when it took over a majority share of 84.3% of the largest company of Lithuania, Mažeikių Nafta.
 It was partly bought from Yukos (53.7%) and partly from the Lithuanian government (30.6%) in December.
 Earlier on 12 October a fire damaged the Mažeikių refinery, which caused a loss about $75 million.
 With the completion of the takeover, PKN Orlen became Central Europe's largest company.